ZectoZero/ZectoZero.github.io/_posts/stardewzem/en/2018-05-27-stardewzem_language_en.markdown

 ### **Select language**

-* StardewZem is available in the following languages:
+* StardewZem can be selected in the following languages.
   * Korean, English, German, Spanish, Russian, Portuguese, Japanese, Chinese

 <br/>